j-morano/contemporary-z/README.md

 ## Key Features

 **Contemporary-z** is a modern and improved version of [z - jump around](https://github.com/rupa/z).
-It is implemented in Rust+SQLite, and utilizes temporary files for the interprocess communication with the shell.
+It is implemented in Rust+SQLite, and utilizes temporary files for the inter-process communication with the shell.

-Contemporary-z is in early development, so it lacks many of the functionalities available in the original `z`.
-However, its design makes it easily extensible, which makes it possible not to delay the incorporation of these functionalities for too long.
+Contemporary-z is at an early stage of development, so it lacks many of the functionalities available in the original `z`.
+However, its design makes it easily extensible, so these functionalities will not take long to be incorporated.

 For the time being, Contemporary-z already supports [fish shell](https://github.com/fish-shell/fish-shell), [bash](https://www.gnu.org/software/bash/) and [Zsh](https://www.zsh.org/).
-Furthermore, since it is written in Rust and uses an SQLite database, it should be relatively easy to adapt it to more shells; it is only necessary to incorporate new installation and runtime scripts for the new shell.
+Furthermore, since it is written in Rust and uses an SQLite database, it should be relatively easy to adapt it to more shells; it is only necessary to adapt the installation and runtime scripts.

 ## Installation